 Salvaging a Wet Cell Phone

 In a disaster a functioning cell phone may be your lifeline to assistance and key to your communications plan.
-In a disaster, there is also an increased liklihood that a cell phone could get wet or even submerged.
+In a disaster, there is also an increased likelihood that a cell phone could get wet or even submerged.
 If this happens, all is not lost.
 There is still a good chance that you can get your cell phone functioning again.

 First thing GET IT OUT OF THE WATER!